-The decision will be based on knowledge, skills, ability, situational factors and experience.
-When these are determined to be equal, seniority shall rule.
+The decision will be based on knowledge, skills, ability, situational factors, experience, and seniority.
+When these are determined to be equal, the higher rating in situational factors will be considered to make the final decision.
+If each candidate rates the same in situational factors, then the earliest hire date will be considered to make the final decision.